anarchy-ai/LLM-VM/README.md

 To upgrade your python, either create a new python env using ```bash > conda create -n myenv python=3.10 ``` or go to https://www.python.org/downloads/ to download the latest version.

+     If you plan on running the setup steps below, a proper python version will be installed for you

 #### System Requirements